generalov/open-in-editor-connect/README.md

 ## Features

 * Quickly open a local file in an editor from the browser.
 Just append line number to the URL.
-* Easy to use with [open-in-editor-extension] for Google Chrome
+* Easy to use with [open-in-editor-extension] for Google Chrome.
-* `X-SourcePath` HTTP header with a file path on a file system.
+* `X-SourcePath` HTTP header with a local path on a file system.
 * Built-in adapter for the [serve-static] middleware.
 * Configurable editors